-Whether screening is right for you is something you and your doctor can determine, based on your family medical history, your own medical history, and lifestyle factors.
+You and your doctor can determine whether screening is proper for you based on your family medical history, medical history, and lifestyle factors.
 All men between the ages 55 and 69 should be screened, and those at higher risk, including African Americans and men with a family history, should begin at age 40.

 Prostate cancer fact 5: There are multiple treatment options for the condition.